Lonjher/klampar-ecommerce/README.md

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The project is licensed by KKN Posko 50 2024 Univeristas Annuqayah under circumtances.
 # klampar-ecommerce